bangyen/factor-lang/README.md

 ```latex
 17 ≡ 6 (mod 11)      29 ≡ 7 (mod 11)      71 ≡ 5 (mod 11)      83 ≡ 6 (mod 11)      107 ≡ 8 (mod 11)
 ```

+## Turing Completeness
+The number `11` was chosen because it is the smallest number such that there exists at least `8` (the number of instructions) natural numbers less than and coprime to it.
+The reason why coprimality is important is because [Dirichlet's theorem](https://en.wikipedia.org/wiki/Dirichlet%27s_theorem_on_arithmetic_progressions) ensures that there are an infinite number of primes that are congruent to each coprime integer modulo `11`.
+As a result, because Factor is isomorphic to Brainfuck, a Turing complete language, Factor is *also* Turing complete.

 ## Usage
 All `.fact` programs are interpreted in Java.
 To run a `.fact` program, follow the following instructions:
 -   Download the repository